matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-6. Complete the fee payment process on your wallet.
+6. Complete the fee payment process on your wallet

 <p align="center">
   <img src="/a4.png" alt="Metamask confirm">